foxandy/Humanitarian_Clustering/README.md

 Humanitarian_Clustering
 =======================

-Case study for clustering infant HIV clinics in a fictional Sub-Saharan African country
+(R) Case study for clustering infant HIV clinics in a fictional Sub-Saharan African country

 Includes the following concepts: